-I hail originally from Leicester, UK but, after a ten-year stint in Chessington and a two-year stay in Worcester, moved to a different country – Gothenburg in Sweden to be precise.
-I am currently a developer working via a consultancy company called Nethouse, working mostly in .net, C♯ and ASP.
+I hail originally from Leicester, UK but, after a ten-year stint in Chessington and a two-year stay in Worcester, I moved to a different country – Gothenburg in Sweden to be precise.
+I am currently a Developer in Test working at Toyota Material Handling Logistical Solutions (TMHLS), working mostly in C♯ and using SpecFlow (with Gherkin).

 In September 1982 I got my first computer – a Sinclair ZX81.
 My friend was selling it second-hand and my parents agreed to pay for it.
 It was a major turning point in my life.
 I was already addicted to the arcade games I could play, so having my own little computer to work on was fantastic.
 The ZX81 had no sound and was black-and-white, but it was still fun.
 My dad also saw how interested I was so, for Christmas 1982, I got a Sinclair ZX Spectrum.
 Not only did I play games but I programmed them as well, albeit in Basic.

 Christmas 1985 was the biggest milestone – I got my Commodore 64.
 I had seen them around but, around my birthday, I actually got to hear what fantastic music could be played on it – via Martin Galway and his version of Chariots of Fire, the title music to Hyper Sports, and Rob Hubbard‘s fantastic Monty on the Run title music.
 My parents got the hints I was dropping, and the C64 was mine at Christmas!